Evolution of binaries containing a hot subdwarf and a white dwarf to double white dwarfs, and double detonation supernovae with hypervelocity runaway stars: Description of example systems

 where $T$ represents the temperature, $\rho$ is the density, and $\Gamma_3$ is the third adiabatic index .
 The timescale for compressional heating can be estimated as

 We estimate the heat diffusion timescale using

-where $H = P/\rho g$ is the local pressure scale height, $P$ is the pressure, and $g$ is the gravitational acceleration. $D_{\text{th}} = 4ac T^3/3\kappa \rho^2 c_P$ is the coefficient of thermal diffusion, where $a$ is the radiation constant, $c$ is the speed of light, $\kappa$ is the opacity, and $c_P$ is the specific heat at constant pressure.
+where $H = P/\rho g$ is the local pressure scale height, $P$ is the pressure, and $g$ is the gravitational acceleration. $D_{\text{th}} = 4ac T^3/3\kappa \rho^2 c_P$ is the coefficient of thermal diffusion, where $a$ is the radiation constant, $\kappa$ is the opacity, and $c_P$ is the specific heat at constant pressure.

 The neutrino cooling timescale is estimated using

 where $\epsilon_{\text{neu}}$ is the energy loss rate due to neutrino emission.